 We have just identified the classes we will need.
-The names of the classes are the nouns in the text, usually common nouns in singular like Student, Message, Lion.
-Avoid names that don’t come from the text, such as: StrangeClass, AddressTheStudentHas.
+The names of the classes are the nouns in the text, usually common singular nouns like Student, Message, Lion.
+Avoid names that don’t occur in the text, such as: StrangeClass, AddressTheStudentHas.

-Sometimes it’s difficult to determine whether some subject or phenomena from the real world has to be a class.
+Sometimes, it’s difficult to determine whether a subject or phenomenum from the real world has to be a class.
 For example, the address can be defined as a class Address or a string.
-The better we explore the problem, the easier it will be to decide which entities must be represented as classes.
-When a class becomes large and complicated it has to be broken down into several smaller classes.
+The better we explore the problem, the easier it will be to decide which entities must be represented by classes.
+When a class becomes large and complicated, then it has to be broken down into several smaller classes.

 Identification of Class Attributes

-Classes have attributes (characteristics), for example the class Student has a name, institution and a list of courses.
+Classes have attributes (characteristics).
+For example, the class Student has a name, institution and a list of courses.
 Not all characteristics are important for a software system.
-For example, as far as the class Student is concerned eye color is a non-essential characteristic.
+For example, as far as the class Student is concerned, eye color is a non-essential characteristic.
 Only essential characteristics have to be modeled.

 Identification of Operations on Classes

-Each class must have clearly defined responsibilities – what objects or processes from the real world it identifies and what tasks it performs.
-Each action in the program is performed by one or several methods in some class.
+Each class must have clearly defined responsibilities – what objects or processes from the real world it has to represent and what tasks it shall perform.
+Each action in the program is performed by one or several methods of a class.
 The actions are modeled as operations (methods).

 A combination of verb + noun is used for the name of a method, e.g. PrintReport(), ConnectToDatabase().
 We cannot define all methods of a given class immediately.
-Firstly, we define the most important methods – those that implement the basic responsibilities of the class.
-Over time additional methods appear.
+We start by defining the most important methods – those that implement the basic responsibilities of the class, and later we eventually add other methods.

 Identification of Relationships between Classes

-If a student is from a faculty and this is important for the task we are solving, then student and faculty are related, i.e. the Faculty class has a list of Students.
+If a student is from a faculty and this is important for the task we are performing, then student and faculty are related, i.e. the Faculty class has a list of Students.
 These relations are called associations (remember the "Class Diagrams" section).

 UML Notation

-UML (Unified Modeling Language) was mentioned in the section about inheritance where we discussed class diagrams.
+UML (Unified Modeling Language) was mentioned in the section about inheritance, where we discussed class diagrams.
 The UML notation defines several additional types of diagrams.
-Let’s check out some of them briefly.
+Let’s briefly check out some of them.

-Use Case Diagrams
+Use-Case Diagrams

 They are used when we elicit the requirements for the description of possible actions.
 Actors represent roles (types of users).

-Use cases describe interaction between the actors and the system.
-The use case model is a group of use cases – it provides a complete description of a system’s functionality.
+Use-cases describe interaction between the actors and the system.
+The use-case model is a group of use-cases – it provides a complete description of a system’s functionality.

-Use Case Diagrams – Example
+Use-Case Diagrams – Example

-Here is how a use case diagram looks like:
+Here is how a use-case diagram looks like:

-The actor (the “dwarf” in the diagram) is someone who interacts with the system (a user, external system or, for instance, an external environment).
-The actor has a unique name and, possibly, a description.
-I our case actors are the WatchUser and the WatchRepairPerson.
+The actor (the “stick figure” in the diagram) is someone who interacts with the system (a user, external system or, for instance, an external environment).
+The actor has a unique name and, eventually, a description.
+In our case, actors are the WatchUser and the WatchRepairPerson.

-A use case (the “egg” in the diagram) describes a single functionality of the system, a single action that can be performed by some actor.
+A use-case (the “eggs” in the diagram) describes a single functionality of the system, a single action that can be performed by some actor.
 It has a unique name and is related to actors.
 It can have input and output conditions.
 Most frequently, it contains a flow of operations (a process).
 It can also have other requirements.
 We have three use cases in the diagram above: ReadTime, SetTime and ChangeBattery.

-A package holds several logically related use cases.
+A package holds several logically related use-cases.

-Lines connect actors to the use cases they perform.
+Lines connect actors to the use-cases they perform.
 An actor can perform or be involved in one or several use cases.

 Sequence Diagrams